 I keep mentioning focus and prioritization, setting a budget for “the company” allows you to focus on being healthy.
 Regaining your spouse’s health should be the purpose of running the business.

 Without a budget, you would just spend and never really consider why you were making certain decisions, or purchases.
-Tracking everything keeps it right in front of you and lets you prioritize effectively.
+This can add up quickly since so many natural interventions are not covered by insurance, so tracking everything keeps it right in front of you and lets you prioritize effectively.

 But running a company can be stressful, so make sure your team does one thing above all else…